-As with any other exercise, there are pros and cons to the plank.
 The regular plank and the side plank make your core muscles stronger, they increase their endurance and can make you more aware of what the optimal alignment of your body should be.
 These characteristics make it ideal for beginners and rehab patients.
-One of the cons is that your progress will reach a plateau if you don’t switch to some more advanced variations as you get more efficient.

 If you combine with a clean diet and consistent workout regimen, the plank can sculpt your body and strengthen your core.
 As the abdominal muscles become stronger, the mid-section also get stronger.
 And for all the guys out there, the plank provides the perfect foundation for the six-pack look.
 Given enough time, the plank can also improve your overall balance and flexibility.